Isoris/Mypage/content/authors/admin/_index.md

 title: Quentin Andres
 ---

 I am looking for a PhD position in the field of aquaculture.
 I would like to make my own research contribution towards aquaculture genomics.
-I am currently in Thailand working on my master thesis.
-My research project's objective is to develop a *Proof of Concept of an in vitro transcribed mRNA vaccine against Carp Edema Virus Disease using a low-cost experimental design* (June 2021 - May 2022)
+I currently live in Thailand where I am doing my master thesis at Asian Institute Of Technology.
+My research project's objective will be to study the *Systemic and mucosal immune response of Nile tilapia to monovalent and bivalent vaccines against bacteria Streptococcus agalactiae and Aeromonas veronii* (June 2021 - May 2022)

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/Resume_Quentin_ANDRES.pdf" "newtab" >}}resumé{{< /staticref >}}.